-A. Contracts - What Are They?
+Contracts - What Are They?

 - 1. Agreement - a.
 The act of two or more persons, who unite in expressing a mutual and common purpose, with the view of altering their rights and obligations. - 2.
 Offer and Acceptance - a.
 Offer: To present for acceptance or rejection. - b.
 Acceptance: Two parties agreement to the terms of a contract. - 3.
 Insurance Policies are Contracts of Adhesion - a.
-Contracts of Adhesion are, "a standardized contract, which, imposed and drafted by the party of superior bargaining strength, relegates to the subscribing party only the opportunity to adhere to the contract of reject it."
+Contracts of Adhesion are "a standardized contract, which, imposed and drafted by the party of superior bargaining strength, relegates to the subscribing party only the opportunity to adhere to the contract or reject it."
 Seaboard Finance Co. v.
 Mutual Bankers Corp., 223 So.
 2d 778, 782 (Fla.
 Dist.
 Ct.
 App.
 1969). - 4.
 Performance - a.
 The fulfillment or accomplishment of a promise, contract, or other obligations according to its terms.

-B. Public Adjuster Contracts
+Public Adjuster Contracts

 - 1. NOT Contracts of adhesion. - a.
-Public Adjuster Contracts are not Contracts of Adhesion because of the lack of disparity of bargaining strength, and many provide an opportunity to bargain over the terms of the contract. - 2.
-Ruling out misunderstandings listen to and explain the contract to your policyholder.

-- 3. A public adjuster's fiduciary duty to the policyholder. - a.
+Public Adjuster Contracts are not Contracts of Adhesion because of the parity of bargaining strength, and many provide an opportunity to bargain over the terms of the contract. - 2.
+Create understanding and trust listen to and explain the contract to your policyholder.
+Tell them that the reason your contract is 3 pages is that you want them to have a good understanding of what you will do. - 1.
+Public adjuster's fiduciary duty to the policyholder. - a.
 Fiduciary: A person holding the character of a trustee. - b.
 Fiduciary Relationship: The trust between the agent and the principle.
 Care and responsibility must be taken for the best interest of the principle. - c.
 Fiduciary Duty: Where a fiduciary relationship exists the principle possesses rights.
-Those, rights create a corresponding duty owed by the fiduciary to the principle.
+Those rights create a corresponding duty owed by the fiduciary to the principle.